 John Scalzi is an unrepentant four-hankie sentimentalist, but at least he's funny when he's doing it.
-Redshirts shows the popular internet raconteur diving about as deeply as he can into his metacomedy phase, which he began in earnest with his uproarious short story, "The Shadow War of the Night Dragons," an epic fantasy parody that became its own punch line in awesome fashion by winning the Hugo.
+Redshirts shows the popular internet raconteur diving about as deeply as he can into his metacomedy phase, which he began in earnest with his uproarious short story, "The Shadow War of the Night Dragons," an epic fantasy parody that became its own punch line in awesome fashion by landing a Hugo nomination.
 There are times I wonder how Scalzi might have handled a second career, say, as a senator or a hostage negotiator.
 The world might still be a roiling pit of chaos and disorder, but we'd be chuckling a little more as it burned.

 Redshirts explores the same premise, roughly, as Joss Whedon and Drew Goddard's 2011 film The Cabin in the Woods: a thoroughly self-aware dismantling of genre tropes, bitingly funny but not without considerable affection for all it skewers.
 In Scalzi's case, it's those of Star Trek and the legacy of television SF Trek bequeathed.
 But the book is also very much a love letter to the craft of writing itself.
 True, there's little on Earth more self-indulgent than writers writing about writers and writing.
 But if you know better than to take yourself all that seriously ("Filled with existential ennui about your place in the universe?" asks Scalzi's screenwriter Nick Weinstein.
 "Get over yourself."), then such stories can be a rich vein to plunder.